-When you’re attempting to sell your company, or trying to secure financing, there are a lot of moving parts that have to be dealt with.
+When you’re attempting to sell your company to a prospective buyer, or trying to secure financing from potential investors, there are a lot of moving parts that have to be dealt with.
 Among the many other issues is that of documentation — the various types that are needed to move the transaction along.
 One of the most important of these is the confidential information memorandum, which is used in virtually every merger and financing situation.

 What Is a Confidential Information Memorandum?

 A confidential information memorandum (CIM) is a document that is typically used in mergers and acquisitions (M&As).
-It contains important information about the business that is being acquired or is looking for an investment.
+It contains important information about the business that is being acquired or is looking for an investment from prospective investors.

 When and Why Are CIMs Used?